giry-dev/mangrove-docs/docs/general/web-app/trade/trade.md

 * [Limit order](./how-to-limit-order.md): set a specific buy/sell price for a token, executed only when the market reaches that price.

+* [Amplified order](./how-to-amplify-order.md): set limit orders on several markets with the same funds leveraging our principle of unlocked liquidity

 Prior placing your order, you will be asked to [approve](./approve-buy.md) that Mangrove is allowed to spend the tokens on your behalf.